Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 # Announcing Launch of New Website & Charts!

 **Highlights**
-- New Website & Fast Crisp Charts
+- New Website Application & Fast Crisp Charts
 - New Email Newsletter Subscription and Website Articles
 - Under the Hood of the New Website: Sveltekit and D3 Charts